sravantummala/git-play-ground/git_commands.md

 - **git checkout `branch name`** = you can switch you given branch.
 - **git -r** = displays all existing branches from remote repo.
 - **git merge `branch name`** = you can merge given branch to existing branch.
-Ex: if you are in master branch, then "git merge firstbranch" merges firstbranch to master branch.
+> Ex: if you are in master branch, then "git merge firstbranch" merges firstbranch to master branch.
+- **git remote show origin** = displays origin name.
 - **ssh- keygen** = generates ssh key to include in git repo.
 - **ssh -T git@github.com** = validates ssh key which is addedt to git repo.
 - **cat `file name`** = displays content in the file.